 On his first solo album, 1977's Feels Good To Me, drummer Bill Bruford assembled the core of Allan Holdsworth, Dave Stewart (on loan from National Health), and American bass player Jeff Berlin.
 Recorded prior to his joining U.K. and produced by Robin Lumely, it had a vague affinity towards what Brand X was attempting at the same time (progsters moving to fusion).
 And although it was a solid effort, Annette Peacock's vocals were a very strange addition.
 For One Of A Kind, Bruford (thankfully) kept his jazz-rock purely instrumental.
 The nimble and well-arranged execution of "Hell's Bell's" presents the stage.
 Both parts of the title track follow suit, though the harder edge of "Fainting In Coils" is welcomer.
 Both "Five G" and "The Abingdon Clasp" are again atypical; the latter however featuring Berlin's nimble bass playing.
 Bruford's drumming is exemplary as always, his distinctive snare always a welcome sound.
 "Forever Until Sunday", featuring an un-credited Eddie Jobson on violin, carries over from the U.K. repertoire, as does "The Snow of Sahara Part Two" (co-written with Jobson).
 Throughout the album, the musicianship is of the highest order; though perhaps a bit nondescript, the context is more akin to Weather Report than anything prog rock.
 Holdsworth would leave the band after the album's release.
 His replacement was the hitherto (and henceforth) "unknown" John Clark, whose debut was documented on The Bruford Tapes, a live album released later in the year.
 Bruford's next and final album, Gradually Going Tornado, would see a return to vocals.
 He then put his sticks down (so to speak) and joined a resurrected King Crimson in 1981, where he would explore the technology of electronic drums.

-Judging by the album cover, Ian Anderson seemed to have had enough with country life, and now looked to the Arctic North for inspiration.
+Among Jethro Tull's activities during the previous year, they managed to back Steeleye Span's Maddy Prior on her debut solo album, Woman In The Wings.
+David Palmer, in particular, lent his considerable arrangement skills, while Martin Barre contributed a blistering solo to “Cold Flame”.
+The album is definitely worth seeking out.
+Judging by the album cover, Ian Anderson seemed to have had enough with country life, looking now the North Sea for inspiration on this, the band's twelfth studio album.
 To wit, Stormwatch presents a harder edge than its two predecessors, if ever so slightly.
+Gone are songs about country estates, and in are oil and the environment.
 "Orion" isn't particularly inspired, but has a good hook.
-"Dark Ages" and "Something's On The Move" are the big rocking tracks, while "Flying Dutchman" sports big orchestration.
+"Dark Ages" and "Something's On The Move" are the big rocking tracks, while "Flying Dutchman" sports the big orchestration.
 It isn't that the album is bad; it's just that it all sounds like more of the same Jethro Tull we've all heard over the last several albums.
-David Palmer did however manage to do something quite rare in Tull-dom: His self-penned "Elegy" closes the album.
-Sadly, bassist John Glascock would succumb to a heart condition before the sessions, with Anderson filling in on bass.
+David Palmer did however manage to do something quite rare in Tull-dom: get a songwriting credit.
+His self-penned "Elegy" closes the album.
+Sadly, bassist John Glascock would succumb to a heart condition before the sessions completed, with Anderson filling in on bass to complete the album.
+With Glascock's passing, the band went through some massive personnel changes, with Fairport Convention's Dave Pegg filling in on the album's tour.
 The album reached No. 27 in the UK while it fared slightly better in the US at No. 22.
-With Glascock's passing, the band went through some massive personnel changes.
-Anderson and Barre recruited Fairport Convention bassist Dave Pegg and keyboard wiz Eddie Jobson, fresh from a defunct U.K., along with drummer Mark Craney for 1980's A. As Anderson moved into the '80s, he first would record a rare solo album, and then (successfully) test the old Tull formula on 1984's controversial Under Wraps.
-However with their fans on their side, Anderson, Barre and Pegg would persevere and strike gold again toward the latter half of the '80s.

 With Phil Collins in Canada sorting out his personal life, Genesis entered 1979 in hiatus.
 Both Tony Banks and Mike Rutherford turned their attention to solo projects, with Banks' the first out of the gate.
 A Curious Feeling was produced with David Hentschel at Abba's Polar Studios, with Banks handling all instrumentation; only Chester Thompson assisted on drums and percussion.
 Based loosely on the novelette Flowers For Algernon by Daniel Keyes, the album is definitely a very uniform set of songs from one songwriter.
 Always one of Genesis' main songwriters, it should come as no surprise that the album gives a fairly good approximation of Banks' contribution to that band; and conversely the album also sheds light on the other members' contribution to Genesis by what it isn't.
 Banks is a very lyrical songwriter; his songs are very fluid, with emphasis on beauty and romanticism.
 Both The Lie and After The Lie are typically expressive, while the second side's You and Somebody Else's Dream contain more of his harder edge.
 Throughout, the production is flawless, if not a little too flawless.
 Bank's instrumental The Waters of Lethe (the working title of the album) is flush with his trademark Yamaha CP70 piano tone; it should also come as no surprise then that the album sounds a lot like Genesis' previous album, And Then There Were Three.
 The opening From the Undertow and the instrumental Forever Morning are obviously all from the same well.
 Kim Beacon from Charisma labelmate String Driven Thing provided the vocals for the album, a quite controversial choice in retrospect.
 His smoky tenor is by no means a distraction, but perhaps it's too perfect a match for the music (and quite typical of the voice that Genesis members would select for their solo albums).
 Regardless, the album was a success, rising to No. 21 in the UK charts.
 Early in 1980, Mike Rutherford's Smallcreep's Day would see release to similar fortunes, musical and otherwise.
 However, solo projects out of their system and presumably less material pre-written, Genesis would regroup for their next album, Duke.
 A pivotal record, it would mark the beginning of their impressive rise in popularity as one of the most successful pop bands of the '80s.